bakerkretzmar/laravel-deploy-preview/README.md

 ## About

-`tighten/laravel-deploy-preview` is a GitHub Action to automatically deploy new Laravel app instances to Laravel Forge or Vapor (planned).
-It's perfect for creating PR preview environments that are isolated, publicly accessible, and closely resemble your production environment, to preview and test your changes.
+`tighten/laravel-deploy-preview` is a GitHub Action to automatically deploy new Laravel app instances to Laravel Forge (current) or Vapor (planned).
+It's perfect for creating PR preview environments that are isolated, publicly accessible (or privately, depending on your server's settings), and closely resemble your production environment, to preview and test your changes.

 When you open a PR and this action runs for the first time, it will: